cysouw/diathesis/text/c09_adverbials.md

 ### [ NA | N– ] Accusative *es*+evaluative {#sec:adverbial-accusative-es}

-Some verbs allow for constructions with a non-phoric *es* pronoun possibly in the accusative (see [@sec:prepositions-nominative-es-preposition]).
+Some verbs allow for constructions with a non-phoric pronoun *es* apparently in the accusative case (see [@sec:prepositions-nominative-es-preposition]).
 With some verbs in this construction an evaluative manner adverbial is also necessarily present, like with *meinen* 'to deem' [@next a,b].
 Without the manner adverbial the only possible interpretation of the pronoun *es* is phoric [@next d].

 ::: ex
 a.
 Ich meine deinen Bruder.